Agent Memory

 - Use case: learning user preferences, remembering business rules, building up domain knowledge.

-Semantic memories are extracted from conversations and stored with a confidence score (see below).
+Semantic memories are extracted from conversations.
+They may carry a caller-supplied confidence value (see below).

 Example: Over several conversations, the agent learns that “When the CFO asks for a P&L, she always wants accrual-based accounting and a quarterly comparison.”
 This preference is stored as a semantic memory and applied to future requests automatically.